vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 # Gymnasium Environment Explorer

 ## Overview
 This project provides a graphical user interface (GUI) for exploring registered environments in the Gymnasium library (formerly OpenAI Gym).
-It allows users to quickly search through available environments, view their specifications, examine detailed information about each environment's action space, observation space, and reward range, play supported environments with customizable key mappings, and run random agents.
+It allows users to quickly search through available environments, view their specifications, examine detailed information about each environment's action space, observation space, and reward range, play supported environments with customizable key mappings, run random agents, and visualize observation spaces.

 ## Features
 - Real-time search functionality to filter Gymnasium environments